 For diving, the best months are spring through summer, October to March.
 For sailors, the place to be is Ilhabela during Sailing Week in July when international sailors participate in races and regattas.
 Since the ocean between São Sebastião and Rio de Janeiro is popular cruising waters, there are numerous facilities for sailors.

 Lodging, Dining and Practical Tips

+The west coast of Ilhabela is the most populated.
 Here you'll find hotels, restaurants, and people.
-For less crowded day conditions, try the east coat where many of the white sandy beaches are wilder, isolated and very scenic.
+For less crowded places, try the east coast where many of the white sandy beaches are wilder, isolated, and very scenic.